cassiabitencourt/Signal-based-phylogenomics/README.md

 Dataset used in this study available [here](https://doi.org/10.5281/zenodo.20003292)

 Citation: Bitencourt, C. & al. (2026).
-Applying a signal-based phylogenomic approach across the Angiosperm 353 loci to understand recalcitrant nodes in Apocynaceae.
+Applying a signal-based phylogenomic approach across the Angiosperm353 loci to understand recalcitrant nodes in Apocynaceae.
 In Taxon.
 Zenodo. https://doi.org/10.5281/zenodo.20003292